-HeyGen vs Synthesia: which AI video generator is best?
+HeyGen vs Synthesia: Which AI video generator is best?

 "This is now achieved in much less time and without any travel.
 Now I can sit in my casual clothes and produce all my videos in one take, saving many hours each week."

 "What used to take me days now takes hours.
-HeyGen speeds up video production like nothing else, with no compromise on quality."
+HeyGen speeds up video production like nothing else, with zero compromise on quality."

 "I’m not very tech-savvy, but HeyGen is so easy to use.
-I made a professional video on my first go.
+I created a professional video on my first try.
 Absolutely love it."

-"I was sceptical, but the AI quality impressed me.
-The voices and avatars are top-notch.
-It definitely makes our workflow more efficient."
+"I was skeptical at first, but the AI quality impressed me.
+The voices and avatars are top-notch, and it definitely makes our workflow more efficient."

 The fastest-growing product on G2 for a reason